Tony places his mother in a nursing home, ahem, “retirement community.” Chris and Brendan

 THE SOPRANOS – A CONTEMPORARY MOB-STORY

 The discussion about the “golden age of the mob” in this hour’s opening scene possesses a kind of ironic self-awareness.
-David Chase is certainly aware that his TV series is appearing after the “golden age of the mob movie,” after The Godfather Parts I and II and Mean Streets, and long after the era that produced classics like The Public Enemy, Angels with Dirty Faces, and Little Caesar.
+David Chase is certainly aware that his TV series is appearing after the golden age of the mob-movie, after the era that gave us The Godfather Parts I and II and Mean Streets, and long after the era that produced classics like The Public Enemy, Angels with Dirty Faces, and Little Caesar.
 Chase uses The Sopranos to push and pull against the expectations that we have of the gangster genre.
 Chase began bucking expectations right from the opening scene of the Pilot episode.
 Susann Cokal, in her essay “Narrative Ergonomics and the Functions of Feminine Space in The Sopranos,” writes of the Pilot’s opening scene that it announces “that the series will use feminized spaces for defining and refining male characters.
 In this first sequence alone, women both confine Tony (tightly between the statue’s legs) and allow him to expand (the therapist’s invitation to speak).”

 The Pilot establishes that “feminized spaces”—the Soprano home, Melfi’s office, Livia’s house—are important parts of SopranoWorld, and integral to the overall narrative.
 This second episode opens contrapuntally to the first, in a very masculine space: the back office of the Bada Bing.
 “46 Long” contains storylines that fit into our conventional expectations of a mob tale: trucks hijacked at gunpoint, trafficking of stolen goods, tensions among the tough guys over the famiglia hierarchy.
 But much time is also given to the story of a teacher’s stolen Saturn.
 The effort that goes into recovering the vehicle somehow feels petty, it doesn’t quite live up to our expectations of what tough-guy mobsters are supposed to be doing with their time.
 As he tracks down the car, Big Pussy voices his own disappointment at having to do such small-time work when he grumbles, “I’m fuckin’ Rockford over here.”